Joe’s Weather Blog: Late night storms + storm “anxiety” (TUE-4/12)

 By 7PM tonight a strong area of low pressure will be into the Plains region.

-Storm chasers are likely heading up into IA today because while the morning has started on a chilly note with low dew points…the warmer Gulf air/moisture will be zipping into the Hawkeye state as the day moves along.
-Towards that area of low pressure.
-That is where various air masses will be colliding and circulating around the storm.
+Storm chasers are likely heading up into IA today because while the morning has started on a chilly note with low dew points.
+The warmer Gulf air/moisture will be zipping into the Hawkeye state as the day moves along.
+Toward that area of low pressure is where various air masses will be colliding and circulating around the storm.
 We call that the “triple point”.

 You can see that VERY clearly when I highlight the dew points at the same time as the map above.